bekk/bekk-christmas/post/opensource/how-to-contribute-to-open-source.md

 Pay attention to the pull request and any build steps it might trigger.
 If the pull request build fails, you'll need to fix your code so that the build succeeds before continuing.

-Check up on your GitHub notifications as you might get comments and need to adjust your work, based on the maintainer's feedback.
+Check up on your GitHub notifications as you might get comments and need to adjust your work, based on the feedback you'll receive from the maintainers.

 ### Issue fixed and closed

 Once the maintainers have completed your pull request, your work is done!
 On the issue's page you'll see that your pull request has been merged and marked as complete.

-Congratulations on your first Open source contribution!
+Congratulations on your first Open Source contribution!
 Well done! 🎉👏